bryanwweber/orbital-mechanics-notes/classical-orbital-elements/right-ascension-declination.md

 The coordinate system on the celestial sphere.
 [Tfr000 (talk) 15:34, 15 June 2012 (UTC)](https://commons.wikimedia.org/wiki/File:Ra_and_dec_on_celestial_sphere.png)</a>, [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0), via Wikimedia Commons.
 :::

 The celestial sphere is shown in {numref}`fig:Ra_and_dec_on_celestial_sphere`.
-The fundamental plane in this coordinate system is the earth's equatorial plane.
-The intersection of the earth's equatorial plane and the celestial sphere is the **celestial equator**.
-The coordinates are similar to latitude and longitude on the earth, but projected out onto the celestial sphere.
+The fundamental plane in this coordinate system is the Earth's equatorial plane.
+The intersection of the Earth's equatorial plane and the celestial sphere is the **celestial equator**.
+The coordinates are similar to latitude and longitude on the Earth, but projected out onto the celestial sphere.

-The celestial north and south poles are aligned with the earth's north and south poles.
+The celestial north and south poles are aligned with the Earth's north and south poles.
 The angle from the equator to the poles is called the [**declination**](https://en.wikipedia.org/wiki/Declination).
 Like latitude, declination is 0° at the celestial equator and ±90° at the poles.
 Declination is usually abbreviated DEC.

 The other coordinate is called [**right ascension**](https://en.wikipedia.org/wiki/Right_ascension), abbreviated RA.
 The zero point of right ascension is at the March, or vernal, equinox and increases going eastward.
-It takes the earth about 1 hour to rotate through 15° of right ascension, so lines of right ascension are also called hour lines.
+It takes the Earth about 1 hour to rotate through 15° of right ascension, so lines of right ascension are also called hour lines.

 ## Ecliptic

 Also shown on {numref}`fig:Ra_and_dec_on_celestial_sphere` is a line representing the ecliptic.
 This is the apparent path that the Sun follows through the sky if we measured the right ascension and declination of the Sun at the same time every day.
-The ecliptic is also the plane of the earth's orbit around the Sun.
-The reason that the Sun does not follow the celestial equator is because the earth's rotation axis is tilted by 23.4°.
+The ecliptic is also the plane of the Earth's orbit around the Sun.
+The reason that the Sun does not follow the celestial equator is because the Earth's rotation axis is tilted by 23.4°.

 Another way to view the equinox is as the line generated by the intersection of the equatorial plane and the ecliptic plane.